Enrolling Now Term 2 2026 starts June — Infant: 2 spots left · K1: 5 spots left | Book a Free Tour →

 Beyond CDA and CCFA, there are several other sources of financial support:

-Working mothers can claim tax relief on childcare expenses.
-The amount depends on the number of children and your income level.
-This is claimed through your annual tax return with IRAS.
+Working Mother's Child Relief (WMCR) Tax relief on childcare expenses (amount depends on number of children and income) Claim through annual tax return with IRAS

 Tips for Maximising Your CDA Subsidy